cfarkas/SARS-CoV-2_illumina_analysis/README.md

 These lines will execute all the analyses to obtain founder variants, using 20 threads.
 Users can modify this number in the script by using nano or another text processor.
 The expected output from these commands is:

-- Founder variants in illumina samples: merged.vcf
+- All variants in illumina samples: merged.vcf
 - Founder variants in North America: genbank_sequences_North_America_22_2020_alignment.sorted.bam.vcf
 - Founder variants in Europe: genbank_sequences_Europe_22_2020_alignment.sorted.bam.vcf
 - Founder variants in Asia: genbank_sequences_Asia_22_2020_alignment.sorted.bam.vcf

-To inspect founder variants and plot it against SARS-CoV-2 reference genome, do the following (Using the merged.vcf file, as example):
+To inspect variants and plot it against SARS-CoV-2 reference genome, do the following (Using the merged.vcf file, as example):

 ```
 R